osa-ora/camel-k-samples/README.md

 ```
 kamel run AccountDataRoute.java --build-property quarkus.datasource.camel.db-kind=mysql -d mvn:io.quarkus:quarkus-jdbc-mysql  --config secret:my-datasource --dependency camel-jdbc -t prometheus.enabled=true
 ```
-Now you can monittor the custom metrics for your integration:
+Now you can monittor the metrics for your integration:

 <img width="1476" alt="Screenshot 2023-05-21 at 11 59 32" src="https://github.com/osa-ora/camel-k-samples/assets/18471537/6951d4c9-9094-49a1-98ac-b600af77c6be">

+Also you can define custom metrics inside your integration and monitor them as well using microprofile.metrics.

 ### Delete the Integration